NKI-CCB/DISCOVER/README.rst

 R
 -

-We provide precompiled R packages for 64-bit Windows (R 3.1 & 3.2), and Mac OS X (R 3.2 only), as well as a source package for installation on Linux.
+We provide precompiled R packages for Windows and Mac OS X, as well as a source package for installation on Linux.
+Installation on Linux requires gfortran version 4.6 or later.
 To install the DISCOVER package, execute the following in an R session.

 ::